george-hawkins/arf-drone/notes.md

 The DJI Phantom 3, one of the most popular ready assembled drones, has a diagonal size of 350mm.

-The F450 has a diagonal size of 450mm (see [here](http://g03.a.alicdn.com/kf/HTB1srtkGVXXXXcnXFXXq6xXFXXXP/221683912/HTB1srtkGVXXXXcnXFXXq6xXFXXXP.jpg)) and as such is quite a lot larger than most common drones.
-So it won't fit it most cases, even those cases described as "universal".
+The F450 has a diagonal size of 450mm (see [here](http://g03.a.alicdn.com/kf/HTB1srtkGVXXXXcnXFXXq6xXFXXXP/221683912/HTB1srtkGVXXXXcnXFXXq6xXFXXXP.jpg)) and as such is quite a lot larger than most consumer drones.
+So it won't fit in most cases, even those cases described as "universal".

 I would have liked something like a cheap shoulder bag or messenger bag with padding and according to the pixhawk.org [F450 page](https://pixhawk.org/platforms/multicopters/dji_flamewheel_450) Parrot used to produce something like this for their AR.Drone 2.0 which would fit the F450 nicely.
 It doesn't seem to be available anymore but you can see it pictured on various sites (e.g. on [hobbysportz.com](http://www.hobbysportz.com/index.php?route=product/product&product_id=878)) and you can find knock-offs on eBay (e.g. [here](http://www.ebay.com/itm/New-PARROT-AR-DRONE-CANVAS-TOTE-BAG-CARRY-BAG-Black-FREE-SHIPPING-/232217382039?hash=item36113c0c97)).